THE DALTON CAMP AWARD

 No photographs or other visual images may be submitted.

 All ideas in an entry shall be the original written expression of the entrant, save only for attributed quotations, and shall not infringe any third party’s intellectual property rights, violate privacy or publicity rights, or contain any libelous, defamatory, obscene or otherwise unlawful or objectionable content.
-An entry shall not have previously been published, or submitted elsewhere for publication prior to March 2023.
+An essay shall not have previously been published or submitted elsewhere for publication prior to entry.

-To be eligible, essays must be received before 8:00 pm EST (Eastern Time) on January 6, 2023.
-Entries will be acknowledged with an automated reply following receipt.
+To be eligible, essays must be received before 8pm Eastern Time on January 8, 2024.
+Entries will be acknowledged with an automated reply confirming receipt.

 FRIENDS will not enter into communication with entrants, other than to acknowledge receipt of an entry at the time of submission.

-The Selection Committee will award one prize of $10,000 for the best overall essay from among all eligible entries received, including from any essays authored by a someone who identifies as eligible for the Student Journalism Prize.
+The jury will award one prize of $10,000 for the best overall essay from among all eligible entries received, including from any essays authored by a someone who identifies as eligible for the Student Journalism Prize.

-FRIENDS may publish the winning essay(s), as well as the name and the biographical sketch submitted by the winning entrant(s), in any medium, including electronically over the Internet, at a time of its choosing after the Award is announced.
+FRIENDS may publish the winning essay(s), as well as the name and the biographical sketch submitted by the winning entrant(s), in any medium, including electronically over the internet, at a time of its choosing after announcing the award(s).
 Each winner is required to grant a licence or assignment to this effect.
-Winners are also expected, to the best of their ability, to participate in the post-selection process including recording an acceptance video and granting media interviews.
+Winners may also be requested to participate, to the best of their ability, in the announcement process including recording an acceptance video and granting media interviews.